On this page:

 The national average to install a new light fixture is approximately $400.
 However, several variables will govern the final cost.
 Recessed lighting, on the other hand, usually costs about $150 to $200 per can.

 The cost to install an electrical receptacle, sometimes called an outlet or socket, will depend on the type of receptacle needed.
-The national average price for a new receptacle is $200, but adding GFCI protection or higher current receptacles for appliances will likely cost more.
+The national average price for a new receptacle is $200, but adding smart devices, GFCI protection, or higher current receptacles for appliances will likely cost more.

 Learn more about the costs of installing a receptacle in our cost guide.